Gary Neal

-Gary Neal (born October 3, 1984) is an American professional basketball coach and former player.
-He played college basketball at La Salle University and Towson University.
-He began his professional career abroad with teams in Turkey, Spain and Italy before signing with the San Antonio Spurs in 2010.
+Gary Neal (born October 3, 1984) is an American former basketball professional player and coach.
+He played college basketball for the La Salle Explorers and Towson Tigers.
+Neal began his professional career abroad with teams in Turkey, Spain and Italy before signing with the San Antonio Spurs in 2010.
 He mostly played the shooting guard position.

 High school career

 Born in Baltimore, Neal attended Aberdeen High School for three years.
 At Aberdeen, he was teammates with future George Mason standout, forward-center Jai Lewis.
 As a junior, Neal led Aberdeen to a 21–4 record and won their state championship, while averaging a triple double per game.
 For his senior year, he enrolled at Calvert Hall College High School, to play in the Baltimore Catholic League.
 He played alongside Jack McClinton, who was drafted by the San Antonio Spurs in the 2009 NBA draft.

 College career

 As a freshman, Neal was the Atlantic Ten Rookie of the Year.
 He led the La Salle Explorers in scoring with an 18.6 average during his two seasons for the Explorers.
 Before the 2004–05 season, Neal was dismissed from the team due to a rape allegation by a University of New Haven women's basketball player who was working at La Salle camp.
 Neal was later acquitted after prosecutors failed to convince a jury that the woman was too drunk to consent to sex.

 Neal sat out the 2004–05 season to transfer to Towson University.
 He initially joined Towson with no athletic aspirations, but was given a walk-on spot on their basketball team in 2005–06 conditional on the result of his rape case.
 Neal was activated as soon as he was acquitted, and received a scholarship for his senior year in 2006–07.
 That year, he returned to high-scoring numbers averaging 25.3 points per game, 3.5 assists per game, 4.2 rebounds per game, and he led the Tigers to the second round of the 2007 CAA conference tournament, before losing to Old Dominion University.
 He became the fourth basketball player in NCAA history to score at least 1,000 points with two different schools.